Static Spacetimes In Higher Dimensional Scalar-Torsion Theories With Non-Minimal Derivative Coupling: Conclusion

+Then, we considered two simple models, namely, the $D=4$ case with particular potential\eqref{potential4d} and the $D > 4$ case with the constant $C=0$ in (\ref{constraint}).
+Both cases have similar behavior at the the origin where there is real singularity, while in the asymptotic region the spacetimes converge to spaces of constant Ricci scalar curvature but not Einstein.

-We also have shown that in the model it does not exist a physical black hole where the real singularity hidden inside the horizon.
-However, it may have a black hole with naked singularity at the origin.
-The other possibility is a smooth spacetime everywhere.
+We also have shown that in the model there exists generally at least a naked singularity at the origin on the static spacetime $ {\mathcal M}^D$ in the presence of non-minimal derivative coupling of the scalar $\phi$ with the potential turned on.
+Thus, there is no physical black hole where the real singularity hidden inside the horizon.
+In addition, it is impossible to have a smooth spacetime everywhere.
 In the asymptotic region where $x \to +\infty$, $Y \to Y_0$, the asymptotic geometries converge generally to spaces of constant curvature which are not Einstein.
-In particular, the geometry becomes Einstein only for $D=4$ and $\epsilon =1$.

-Since it is very difficult to have an exact solution of the master equation \eqref{mastereq}, we performed the perturbative method in which the solution of \eqref{mastereq} can be expanded as $Y(x) = Y_0 + Y_1(x)$ with $|Y_1| \ll |Y_0|$ in the asymptotic region.
-The function $Y_1$ is the solution of the linear version of \eqref{mastereq}, that is, \eqref{mastereqlin} which turns out to be an exponential decreasing function for $D \ge 4$.
-In particular, for $D > 4$ this method gives us two consistent models, namely $\xi = \epsilon = 1$, $D \ge 5$, $p \ge 0$, and $\xi = \epsilon = -1$, $D \ge 8$, $p > 0$.
+Since it is very difficult to have an exact solution of the master equation \eqref{mastereq}, we used a perturbative method in which the solution of \eqref{mastereq} can be expanded as $Y(x) = Y_0 + Y_1(x)$ with $|Y_1| \ll |Y_0|$ in the asymptotic region.
+The function $Y_1$ is the solution of the linear version of \eqref{mastereq}, that is, \eqref{eqY1d4} for $D=4$ case and \eqref{eq:mastereqasymp1} for $D >4$ case which turns out to be an exponential decreasing function.